solana-labs/solana/docs/src/implemented-proposals/commitment.md

    }
 ```

-where `f` is some accumulation function that modifies the `StakeLockout` entry
+where `f` is some accumulation function that modifies the `Stake` entry
 for slot `a` with some data derivable from vote `v` and `vote_account`
 (stake, lockout, etc.).
 Note here that the `ancestors` here only includes
 slots that are present in the current status cache.
 Signatures for banks earlier